 An Induction Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Crohn's Disease

-Investigational Medication Study for Crohn's Disease
+Study on Efficacy and Safety of Investigational Medication for Crohn's Disease

 Study Overview